kspeer825/k8s-reverse-proxy/README.md

 ### Proxy Gateway

 A reverse proxy enables a single ingress point to upstream web services.
 The Kong Gateway accomplishes this through path based routing.
+This is useful for scenarios where you have upstream web apps or APIs that are non-public facing, but still require secure ingress from the internet.
+You can configure paths to your private web services in Kong, expose the K8s ingress entrypoint, and apply one of the supported authentication methods at the proxy level (see [Kong Auth plugins](https://docs.konghq.com/hub/?tier=free&category=authentication)).

-Create Service A:
+Configure Service A:
 ```
 curl "localhost:8001/services" -d name=serviceA -d url="https://speerportfolio.com"
 ```